MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 ### Modify record types based on a CRM view

-If a record type is based on a CRM view, you must change the CRM view to change the fields and the order in which they should appear.
+If a record type is based on a CRM view, you should change the CRM view to change the fields and the order in which they should appear.
+You must then select **Refresh data** to get latest changes from CRM and apply them in Viva Sales.

 #### Change view of a record type